Specifying Code View Settings

-Set the font preferences and apply color schemes for syntax highlighting in Tools > Options > Text Editor > Font & Colors.
+Set the font preferences and apply color schemes for syntax highlighting, diff editor, and code analysis results in Edit > Preferences > Text Editor > Font & Colors.

 Antialiasing is used by default to make text look smoother and more readable on the screen.
 Deselect the Antialias check box to turn off antialiasing.

-You can select one of the predefined color schemes for syntax highlighting or create customized color schemes.
-The color schemes apply to highlighting both C++ and QML files and generic files.
+You can select one of the predefined color schemes or create customized color schemes.

 To create a color scheme:

-- Select Tools > Options > Text Editor > Fonts & Color > Copy.
+- Select Edit > Preferences > Text Editor > Fonts & Color > Copy.

 - Enter a name for the color scheme and click OK.

-- In the Foreground field, specify the color of the selected code element.
+- In the Foreground field, specify the color of the selected code element or message.

-- In the Background field, select the background color for the code element.
+- In the Background field, select the background color for the code element or message.

-The backgound of the Text element determines the background of the code editor.
+The background of the Text element determines the background of the code editor.

 When you copy code from Qt Design Studio, it is copied in both plain text and HTML format.
 The latter makes sure that syntax highlighting is preserved when pasting to a rich-text editor.

-To define the default file encoding, select Tools > Options > Text Editor > Behavior, and then select a suitable option in Default encoding.
+To define the default file encoding, select Edit > Preferences > Text Editor > Behavior, and then select a suitable option in Default encoding.

 Qt 5 and Qt 6 require UTF-8 encoded source files, and therefore the default encoding is set to UTF-8.
 Detecting the correct encoding is tricky, so Qt Design Studio will not try to do so.
 Instead, it displays the following error message when you try to edit a file that is not UTF-8 encoded: Error: Could not decode "filename" with "UTF-8"-encoding.
 Editing not possible.

 To resolve the issue, use a file conversion tool to convert the file encoding to UTF-8 when developing Qt 5 applications.
-Otherwise, conversion of string constants to QStrings might not work as expected.
+Otherwise, conversion of string constants to QString might not work as expected.

 If you develop only Qt 4 applications or other than Qt applications, you can set other encoding options as the default encoding.
 Select the System option to use the file encoding used by your system.